plantaecle/plantaecle.github.io/_pages/about.md

   - /about.html
 ---

-WHY HELLO!
 It seems to have stubmled acorss my website in the making.
 Welcome!

 I'm a 20 something year old molecular biologist in training.
 I have been studying plants for over a third of my life in various capacities: evolutionary plant biology, sustainable plant agriculture and most recently, genetics and signaling pathways.